devops-vn/postchain-client-rust/README.md

 ### 2. Executing Queries

-Queries allow you to fetch data from the blockchain:
+Queries allow our to fetch data from the blockchain:

 ```rust
 use postchain_client::utils::operation::Params;